 Since its creation in 1741, St. Philip’s has withstood many changes and challenges.
 It has worshiped under seven different political flags, represented in the Chapel of the Cross today.
 Entering the chapel and looking overhead, starting on the right forward position and ending on the left forward position the flags are as follows:

 In recent years, the Planning Team and vestry worked on plans to expand our facilities.
 A careful process of research, parish meetings and surveys built consensus on plans and directions.
 One of the best church architectural firms in the country, Heimsath Architects, was retained.
 Through a spiritual and inclusive process, the Heimsath team led us to a Three-Phase Master Plan for future expansion.
 Phase One is the new worship, gathering and support space that seats 250-300.
 A magnificent bell tower draws the new church and the current one together into a campus.
 Phases II & III of the Master Plan include a large parish hall, additional office and education space.

-On March 30, 2003 ground was broken for Phase One, and on Easter Sunday 2004 we began worshiping in our new church and shortly thereafter welcomed our present Rector.
+On March 30, 2003 ground was broken for Phase One, and on Easter Sunday 2004 we began worshiping in our new church.
 The old church was renamed “Chapel of the Cross at St. Philip’s” in honor of its original name.